webiny/docs.webiny.com/docs/get-started/quick-start.md

 npx create-webiny-project myProject --template full
 ```

-> NOTE: The templateName can either be `full` (This will pull a package named `cwp-template-full` from npm template) or it can be a path to a local template ex. `../dev/template-to-use`
+> NOTE: The `--template` value defaults to `full` if you don't include it (This will pull a package named `cwp-template-full` from npm template) or it can be a path to a local template ex. `../dev/template-to-use`.

 ## 2. Setup database connection